danielbachhuber/wp-find-unused-themes-command/README.md

 ## Installing

-This package requires the latest nightly version of WP-CLI.
-Update with `wp cli update --nightly`.
+Installing this package requires WP-CLI v0.23.0 or greater.
+Update to the latest stable release with `wp cli update`.

 Once you've done so, you can install this package with `wp package install runcommand/find-unused-themes`